bhattbhavesh91/bhattbhavesh91.github.io/_pages/about.md

 I am a Data Scientist based out of Mumbai, India.
 My primary interests include Computer Vision, Machine Learning, Deep Learning.
 I have designed & deployed multiple machine learning & deep learning models that have had a significant business impact.

 I am a **Google Developer Expert (GDE)** in Machine Learning since October 2019.
-You can check my GDE profile [here](https://developers.google.cn/community/experts/directory/profile/profile-bhavesh-bhatt)
+You can check my GDE profile [here](https://developers.google.cn/community/experts/directory/profile/profile-bhavesh-bhatt){:target="_blank"}   .

 I have also been awarded the prestigious **40 Under 40 Data Scientist award** by Analytics India Magazine in January 2020.
-[Link](https://analyticsindiamag.com/40-under-40-data-scientists-in-india-2020-who-are-they/)
+[Link to the site](https://analyticsindiamag.com/40-under-40-data-scientists-in-india-2020-who-are-they/){:target="_blank"}

 I am humbled to share that I have been recognized by **GitHub** as a **GitHub Star** in July 2021.
 69th worldwide out of ~65 million developers on GitHub.
 It feels great to be recognized for my open-source work.
 You can check my profile [here](https://stars.github.com/profiles/bhattbhavesh91/){:target="_blank"}